Attending your workshop

 I'm a mature student.
 Do I have to attend?

 The workshop content is valuable and relevant for all our students, regardless of age.
 We recognise our students are a diverse population, so we've designed the content to be inclusive.
-Many mature students who attended last year found the workshop beneficial.
+The workshop offers an opportunity for students from all backgrounds to share and learn from each others experiences.
+Many mature students who attended in previous years have found the workshop beneficial for the following reasons:

 I'm not currently having sex, or won't be having sex.
 Do I have to attend?